Kotlin/kotlin-by-example/examples/03_special_classes/03_Sealed Classes.md

 # Sealed Classes

 [Sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html) let you restrict the use of inheritance.
-Once you declare a class sealed, nobody else can create its subclasses.
+Once you declare a class sealed, it can only be subclassed from inside the same file where the sealed class is declared.
+It cannot be subclassed outside of the file where the sealed class is declared.

 ```run-kotlin
 sealed class Mammal(val name: String)                                                   // 1